simonxciv/Bamboozled/Readme.md

 ## Installation

+**Recommended: From the PowerShell Gallery**
+1. Open PowerShell (Core or Desktop)
+2. Run "install-module -name Bamboozled"
+3. Confirm the prompt to install

+**Manually**
 1. Download and unzip the module.
 2. Copy to PowerShell's modules folder in your environment.
 See [this article](https://docs.microsoft.com/en-us/powershell/developer/module/installing-a-powershell-module) for details.
 3. That's it!